dxu104/dxu104.github.io/README.md

 ## About Me

-I'm [Your Name], a passionate software developer from [Your Location].
+I'm Ethan, a passionate software developer from San Jose.
 I've just finished an exciting project, a personal job-seeking website hosted right here on GitHub!

 ## My Projects